Three-body decay $\phi\to\pi^+\pi^-\pi^0$ with Omn\`es-type final-state interactions: Numerical results and discussion

+The coupling $g_{\phi\rho\pi}^{\rm eff}$ requires a special comment.
+In the present work, it is not extracted from a narrow-width on-shell two-body decay formula for $\phi\to\rho\pi$.
+Although the nominal $\rho\pi$ threshold lies below the $\phi$ mass, the physical process considered here is the three-body decay $\phi\to\pi^+\pi^-\pi^0$, where the intermediate $\rho$ is broad, is described by the running-width GS propagator, and is sampled over the full Dalitz region.
+Therefore, a unique on-shell two-body extraction of $g_{\phi\rho\pi}$ would not provide the coupling appropriate for the present off-shell three-body amplitude.
+We instead regard $g_{\phi\rho\pi}^{\rm eff}$ as a phenomenological off-shell production strength.

+The effective parameters should be regarded as phenomenological quantities within the present minimal FSI-improved framework, rather than as unique results of a full Dalitz-bin fit.
+They are chosen by minimizing a simple diagnostic objective, not by performing a full statistical fit.
+Schematically, we write this objective as

+Here $\chi_x^{\rm shape}$ and $\chi_y^{\rm shape}$ denote the normalized root-mean-square differences between the theoretical and experimental one-dimensional projections after each projection has been normalized to unit area.
+The weights $w_i$ are used only to select a representative phenomenological parameter set and are not interpreted as elements of, or substitutes for, an experimental covariance matrix.
+Thus, this procedure is not a substitute for a bin-by-bin covariance fit, but simply specifies how the effective couplings used in the present comparison are fixed.

-Two remarks are important here.
-First, $g_{\phi3\pi}$ should be regarded as an effective phenomenological parameter within the present on-shell FSI framework.
-Second, the present fit is intentionally limited: it constrains two effective parameters with one total-width input and one integrated Dalitz weight, but it does not yet use the efficiency-corrected KLOE Dalitz-bin data or the associated covariance matrix.
-The fit should therefore be viewed as diagnostic rather than exhaustive.
-The input parameters, phenomenological reference values, numerical outputs, and comparison with the KLOE Dalitz-fit weights are collected in Tables~\ref{tab:input} and \ref{tab:results}.
+The present analysis is intentionally limited.
+It compares the calculated integrated quantities and one-dimensional projections with empirical information, but it does not yet use the efficiency-corrected KLOE Dalitz-bin data or their covariance matrix in a direct amplitude fit.
+The numerical results should therefore be viewed as diagnostic of the present dynamical setup.
+The input parameters, phenomenological reference values, numerical outputs, and comparison with the KLOE Dalitz-fit weights are collected in Tables~\ref{tab:input_parameters} and \ref{tab:main_results}.
 The empirical partial width is estimated from~\cite{ParticleDataGroup:2024cfk}

 using $\Gamma_\phi=4.43\pm0.05~\mathrm{MeV}$ and $\mathrm{Br}(\phi\to\pi^+\pi^-\pi^0)=(14.9\pm0.4)\%$, which gives